Jaacky/sorcery-wiki/Simple-Password-Authentication.md

-Now I'll create a new app with mysql database:
+Now I'll create a new app using mysql as the database (make sure mysql is running!):

     rails new tutorial -d mysql
     cd tutorial
-    bundle install
     rake db:create

 At this point we'll add the sorcery gem into the Gemfile, and 'bundle install'.

-We'll start building the app by adding the User resource so that we'll be able to register new users:
+We'll start building the app by running this generator added by sorcery:

+  rails g sorcery:install

+It will create the initializer file, the User model, unit test stubs, and the default migration, which we want to run now:

+  rake db:migrate

+To get some views and controllers fast, we'll run rails scaffold generator, and skip the files we already created (we'll need to delete the new migration manually though):

-    rails g scaffold User username:string email:string crypted_password:string salt:string
+  rails g scaffold User username:string email:string crypted_password:string salt:string --skip-migrations
-    rake db:create; rake db:migrate

-That generates our User class for us, as well as the controllers/views to manipulate it.

-NOTE: If you do not need a full scaffold, you can just generate the migration.  **If you're just following along with this guide using it as a tutorial, please skip the next step.**

-    rails g sorcery_migration core

-Now that we have our User class built, we can run the following to create an initializer with the default configuration for sorcery:

-  rails generate sorcery:install

 We don't want users to edit/view their crypted password or salt, so we'll remove these from all templates in app/views/users/.
 We'll need to add a password 'virtual' field instead, that will hold the password before it is encrypted into the database: